J0hn1975/MS3-LyricFinder/README.md

 ---

 ## Surface
-## Colours
+## Colours - Change for MS3
 Each page is design with very simple colours and images to showcase the island.
 The colours I have used are as follows:
 > - #FFCC51 - used as a background color for the footer and navbar
 > - #050505 - used for the site brand and nav links
 > - #009688 - used to style the quiz text.

 ## Typography
-For the most part of I have used the Titilium Web Google font, with a fallback of Sans Serif should Titilium Web not work.
+For the brand logo I have used Google Font - Lobster, and for the Lyrics (flow-test) I have used Google Font - Roboto Condensed.
+Everywhere else I have used the default Materialize font.

 ## Imagery
 Througout the site I have used clear images showcasing Santorini's natural beauty.